 - The Ask Every Student Academy’s Voting 101 Module

 - Civic Engagement Packet or Voter Pledge Cards

 - Voting as a Student 101 slide deck

 Join the SLSV Coalition’s listserv!
 We are always pushing out funding opportunities from the network when they become available.
-Examples of funding opportunities we have offered or highlighted in the past were one-time grants, implementation grants, Civic Holiday Campus Takeover Grants, and rapid response grants.
+Examples of funding opportunities we have offered or highlighted in the past were one-time grants, Ask Every Student implementation grants, and rapid response grants.
 Join the Coalition here!